 Editors Note: Opinions expressed here are author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.

-Earn 2 points per $1 spent on on purchases at gas stations, grocery stores, and restaurants.
+Earn 5 points per $1 spent on purchases on travel, at gas stations, and restaurants.

 Free Anniversary Night at one of IHG®’s eligible Hotels & Resorts worldwide, every year.

-Automatic Platinum Elite Status as long as you remain an IHG® Rewards Club Premier Cardmember
+Automatic Platinum Elite Status as long as you remain an IHG® Rewards Premier Cardmember

 Global Entry or TSA Pre✓® Fee Credit of up to $100 every 4 years as reimbursement for the application fee charged to your card